Via de la Plata Camino – Day 14 (Mérida to Ourense). Tuesday 3 April 2018. 20 kms.

 Via de la Plata Camino, day 13 (Mérida to Ourense).
 Tuesday 3 April 2018.

-Last night we had sorted out the boiler, which fused the lights at top setting but gave out wonderfully hot water after several hours at a lower one.
+The previous evening, we (there were only two of us in the albergue) had sorted out the boiler, which fused the lights at top setting but gave out wonderfully hot water after several hours at a lower one.
 The rain and wind continued all night, the shutter irregularly banging to wake us at intervals, and it was a dreary start.
-The albergue was freezing as we two dressed, and the cafe was shut so no breakfast (there being no kitchen at the hostel).
+The hostel was freezing, there was no kitchen where I could prepare something, and the cafe was shut so no breakfast.

 It was a very straightforward journey though, through Monterubbio de la Sierra to Morille.

 There were more pigs along the way, and men working in the street.
-Up and down roads we went in conversation for 5 kms, and then walked apart in blessed silence for the further 7.
+Up and down roads we went in conversation for five kms, and then walked apart in blessed silence for the further seven.

 The weather brightened eventually and the raindrops dried on my specs.
 It was sheep farming again after days of dairy country.

-The Morille albergue: nice and bright in the upper room but open-plan so the one small heater was insufficient.
+The Morille hostel was nice and bright in the upper room but open-plan so the one small heater was insufficient.
 Between us we moved the bunks across the opening to the further chamber and draped the coloured duvets over to keep out the draughts.
-There was hot water 🙂 and although there were also places to sit, it was so cold that they were impossible to use.
+Thankfully there was hot water and although there were also places to sit, it was so cold that they were impossible to use.
 Ditto, the fridge was unnecessary at this time, but a stove would have been amazing to make tea on.
-The cost: 6 euros.
+The cost was, after all, only six euros.
 The smaller hostel was shut – only this larger one was open.
 When we arrived all the bars were shut until 12 noon.
 I had my credential stamped at the bar and paid later.
 The village has no phone lines: I think I understood from her Spanish that a bull damaged the line but…!

 Everyone was at work in Salamanca, 20 kms away.
 There was a seemingly deserted village school and the townsfolk had made a great effort to rebuild and smarten up the place.
 As in the previous pueblo, in this village there is a travelling shop but today I missed it (Pedrosilla blog).
 A most helpful woman in her housecoat helped us find the place.